Optimization of stochastic lossy transport networks and applications to power grids: Concluding remarks

 \section{Concluding remarks}

 In this paper we consider a stochastic lossy transport network in which some nodes have controllable loads and derive a closed-form expression for the optimal control when aiming to minimize the average total loss.
-The model is inspired by power systems where distributed energy resources can be used as virtual storage to mitigate the fluctuations in the power generated by renewable energy sources.
-Our analysis (i) uncovers a interplay between the network structure, the location of the controllable loads and the covariance structure of the load fluctuations and (ii) give insights in how much the average total loss can be reduced by adding a certain number of controllable loads to the network.
+The model is inspired by power systems where distributed energy resources can be used as virtual storage to mitigate the fluctuations in the power generated by renewable energy sources and in power demand.
+Our analysis unveils the complex interplay between the network structure, the location of the controllable loads and the covariance structure of the power fluctuations and gives insight in how much the average total loss can be reduced by adding a given number of controllable loads to the network.

-The stylized mathematical model considered in the present paper gives useful insight in understanding how the optimal displacement and operations of distributed energy resources are affected by correlated load fluctuations.
-For this reason it complements the recent efforts in the electrical engineering community in upgrading the existing models for power grids to account both for the intrinsic volatility of renewable energy generation and storage capabilities, see, e.g.,~\cite{Kanoria2011,LinBitar2016c,LinBitar2016a,LinBitar2016b,Lorca2017,LorcaSun2015}.
+We derived explicit optimal load-sharing factors for controllable loads in various scenarios.
+Our analysis, even if it uses a stylized mathematical model, suggests that the optimal displacement and operations of distributed energy resources must account for the possible correlations of the power fluctuations.
+For this reason it complements the recent efforts in the electrical engineering community in upgrading the existing models for power grids to account both for the intrinsic volatility of renewable energy generation and storage capabilities, see e.g.~\cite{Kanoria2011,LinBitar2016a,LinBitar2016b,LinBitar2016c,LorcaSun2015,Lorca2017}.

-In the present work we do not account for line limits, aiming to get a transparent insight in the interplay between load uncertainty and optimal storage operations.
-Nonetheless, we remark that the quadratic form we consider as a objective function can be rewritten as weighted sum of the line flows squared and for this reason the optimal control should prevents line flows from being too large and in particular above the corresponding line capacities.

-The optimization problems considered in this paper focus on the network efficiency and do not account for economic factors and neither prevents the excessive usage of controllable loads.
-Both these factors can be accounted for by adding an additional term to the objective in the optimization problems~\eqref{eq:opt} and~\eqref{eq:optk} of the form $\a^T P \a + \bm{q}^T \a$ with $P$ is the diagonal matrix with positive entries $P_{1,1},\dots,P_{n,n}$ on the diagonal and $\bm{q}=(q_1,\dots,q_n)$ is a vector with non-negative entries.

-Let $\xi$ be a positive real number that weights the relative importance of the penalty/cost term $\a^T P \a + \bm{q}^T \a$ with respect to the average total loss.
-The generalized optimization problem reads